fooeyround/Configured/README.md

 **maxPlayersFakeListing** - Set the max player count in the server listing and /list command; does not affect real max player count.

 **spawnProtection** - Set the server's overworld spawn protection on the fly.

-**forceEnableCommandBlock** - enable command blocks no matter the setting in server.properties.

-**disableMonsterSpawning** - enable peaceful like hostile mob spawning. (spawning is always disabled if in peaceful or set as such in server.properties).